-Pembroke Members who hold an MA or other Master’s degree or a higher degree from the University, or are qualified for an MA, are welcome to dine in College during Full Term or the period of residence in the Long Vacation.
+Pembroke Members who hold an MA, another Master’s degree or a higher degree from the University, or who are qualified for an MA, are welcome to dine in College during Full Term or the period of residence in the Long Vacation.
 For the academic year 2014–2015, ‘Full Term’ means 7 October to 5 December, 13 January to 13 March, and 21 April to 12 June; residence in the Long Vacation runs for five weeks from early July.

-It is regrettably not normally possible for spouses/partners to dine at the High Table.
-However, for the academic year 2014–2015, the College will hold six “Members’ Evenings”, when up to ten Members and their guests (ten people in all) may dine at the College’s expense.
-It is recommended that large parties of Members, or Members and their spouses/partners, should seek to use these evenings as particularly good opportunities to dine in the College.
-The dates of these occasions in 2014–15 are: Monday 20 October and Sunday 9 November, Monday 19 January 2015 and Sunday 22 February, Wednesday 6 May and Sunday 7 June (also a Scarlet Day – Whitsunday).
+It is regrettably not normally possible for non-Member spouses/partners to dine at High Table.
+However, for the academic year 2014–2015, the College will hold six ‘Members’ Evenings’, when up to ten Members and their guests (ten people in all, both Members and non-Members) may dine at the College’s expense.
+It is recommended that large parties of Members, and Members and their spouses/partners, should seek to use these evenings as particularly good opportunities to dine in the College.
+The dates of these occasions in 2014–15 are Monday 20 October and Sunday 9 November, Monday 19 January 2015 and Sunday 22 February, Wednesday 6 May and Sunday 7 June (also a Scarlet Day – Whitsunday).

 How to book

 Arrangements for dining or for staying in a guest room should be made by completing and submitting the Accommodation and Dining Online Booking Form.
 If you experience any difficulties using the online form, please phone Dr Emma Adlard on 01223 339079 or email firstname.lastname@example.org.